AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <img src = "screenshots/slack-thread.png" width = "200">

-It is helpful for the person who has responded to you or others who might have the same problem if remember to post on the thread if/how you resolved the problem!
+Lastly, it is helpful for the person who has responded to you or others who might have the same problem if you can remember to post on the thread if/how you resolved the problem!

-*Here's the checklist we promised:*
+Congrats on solving your error! :tada:

+*Here's a checklist you can use to craft your question post:*
 ## Posting a code question checklist
 - [ ] What is the goal of this code?
 - [ ] Where is this error occurring (notebook/line/chunk)?